JoshFagan/sphero_toolbox/README.md

     - May require Matlab 2019 or later
 * Parallel Computing Toolbox
     - Needed to run roslaunch files on the Pi

+After installing the MATLAB Support Package for Raspberry Pi Hardware configure your setup by:
+"Home" tab -> arrow under "Add-Ons" -> "Manage Add-Ons" -> Little Gear to the right of MATLAB Support Package for Raspberry Pi Hardware

+Follow the steps as prompted.